Nobody enjoys buying insurance. You’re spending money you’d rather use on other expenses on a service you hope you never use.

 More and more employers offer group critical illness insurance as a way to protect employees from the high cost of certain illnesses.
 According to the Society for Human Resource Management, about 25 percent of employees include CII in their benefits packages.

 In some group plans, employers cover some or all of the cost of the insurance.
-In others, the employees pay the full premium if they elect coverage, though they benefit from a group rate.
+In others, the employees pay the full premium if they elect coverage, though they benefit from group price.

 In most employer-sponsored group CII plans, the coverage is portable.
 This means you can continue coverage as an individual policy if you no longer work for the company by paying the full premium amount.
 This is a benefit since most employers do not offer group CII.